jxskiss/mcli/README.md

 - `Parse` parses the command line for flags and arguments.
 - `Run` runs the program, it will parse the command line, search for a registered command and run it.
 - `PrintHelp` prints usage doc of the current command to stderr.
-- `SetGlobalFlags` sets global flags, global flags are available to all commands.
-- `KeepCommandOrder` makes `Parse` to print commands in the order of adding the commands.

 ### Custom parsing options